bitnami/charts/bitnami/jenkins/README.md

 ### To 5.0.0

 The [Bitnami Jenkins](https://github.com/bitnami/bitnami-docker-jenkins) image was migrated to a "non-root" user approach.
 Previously the container ran as the `root` user and the Jenkins service was started as the `jenkins` user.
 From now on, both the container and the Jenkins service run as user `jenkins` (`uid=1001`).
 You can revert this behavior by setting the parameters `securityContext.runAsUser`, and `securityContext.fsGroup` to `root`.
+Ingress configuration was also adapted to follow the Helm charts best practices.

 Consequences: